 Where to fish?
 All of the favorite classics that fish well in the summer are still a good option in September.
-Legendary rivers like the Upper Madison, Yellowstone, Gallatin etc. still produce.
+Legendary rivers like the Upper Madison, Yellowstone, Gallatin etc still produce good fishing.
 One of the perks about fishing in September is that several of the lower elevation rivers also become a good option.
 Waters such as the Lower Madison, Upper Missouri, Jefferson and Lower Gallatin often get too warm in the popular mid summer months to produce good fishing.
 Once the nights become longer and temperatures begin to drop a bit these fisheries often hit ideal trout temperatures and once again become productive.
 The lower elevation waters often have lower trout counts per mile but often produce some of the larger brown trout in the region with a ten-pounder a possibility for a very lucky angler.
 Spring creeks are also an interesting choice for September.
-By the end of the month the fall baetis hatch is producing steady mid day match the hatch fishing.
-Earlier in the month terrestrials are the main dry fly staple but nymphing the troughs with midge larva.
-Usually the famous spring creeks near Livingston only have a few rods a day in September so you can have all of the best runs available without a lot of other anglers around (just be prepared for technical fishing).
+By the end of the month the fall baetis hatch is producing steadily mid day with match the hatch fishing.
+Earlier in the month terrestrials are the main dry fly staple, but nymphing the troughs with midge larva will produce when fish aren't eating on the surface.
+Usually the famous spring creeks near Livingston only book a few rods a day in September so you can have all of the best runs available without a lot of other anglers around (just be prepared for technical fishing).

 September streamer fishing Brown trout are just beginning to get colored up but are not really on the move yet prior to spawning and will get more aggressive moving into October.
 Streamer fishing can still be a good option in September.
-Since the mornings are arriving later with the longer days it is easier to get to the rivers at first light which is often the window to get nice streamer action on a sunny day.
-Of course if you have cloud cover or a front pushes in streamers can be effective throughout the day.
-Generally September sees a few cold fronts that come in and produce a bit of precipitation for a day or two which can really turn some big fish when stripping bunny fur.
+Since the mornings are arriving later with the longer days it is easier to get to the rivers at first light which is often the window to get nice streamer action on sunny days.
+Of course if you have cloud cover or a front pushing in streamers can be effective throughout the day.
+Generally September sees a few cold fronts that come in and produce a bit of precipitation for a day or two which can really turn some big fish when fishing streamers.